RAG Strategies for Natural Language-Based SQL Query and REST API Call Generation: Methodology

-This yielded 218 chunks total: 22 database schema chunks, 174 API chunks, and 22 business object description chunks.
-All chunks were embedded using OpenAI's \texttt{text-embedding-3-small} model (1,536 dimensions) and stored in separate ChromaDB collections to enable context-specific retrieval.
-For DB-only experiments, only database schema and business object chunks were retrievable; for API-only experiments, only API and business object chunks; for hybrid experiments, all three types were available for retrieval.
+This process yielded 218 documentation chunks in total, consisting of 22 database schema chunks, 174 API documentation chunks, and 22 business object description chunks.
+All chunks were embedded using \texttt{text-embedding-3-small} and stored in separate ChromaDB collections.
+Database-only experiments retrieved schema and business object chunks, API-only experiments retrieved API and business object chunks, and mixed-documentation experiments retrieved all chunk types together.